Where to Stay in Glacier: Complete Guide (Inside & Outside the Park)

 Less expensive than some of the other lodges

-Overall: The lobby at the East Glacier Lodge was the most impressive, even though it did not have a lake view.
+Overall: The lobby at the Glacier Park Lodge was the most impressive, even though it did not have a lake view.
 My room was not up to the standards of the other lodges.
 My biggest problem was the location of the Glacier Park Lodge.
 It’s too far away from the most scenic parts of the park and for that reason, I probably won’t stay there again.
 Learn everything about my stay at the Glacier Park Lodge.

 Many Glacier and Red Bus